abogani/cppTango/INSTALL.md

 cppTango supports unity builds to speed up the compilation.
-Please see the [related CMake documentation](https://cmake.org/cmake/help/latest/prop_tgt/UNITY_BUILD.html) for more details on how to enable and configure this feature (note that CMake 3.16 or better is required).
+Please see the [related CMake documentation](https://cmake.org/cmake/help/latest/prop_tgt/UNITY_BUILD.html) for more details on how to enable and configure this feature.

 ## Cross-compiling tango